The James Coleman Association was founded in 2002 on the occasion of the third lustrum of the ICS (1986-2001).

 In 2014, a third James Coleman chair was established, again at the University of Groningen.
 As of January 1st, 2015, Agnes Akkerman is appointed on the chair Sustainable Cooperation, specifically in collective labour relations.
 Agnes Akkerman defended her thesis in 2000 (‘Verdeelde vakbeweging en stakingen.
 Concurrentie om leden).
 Agnes Akkerman combines her chair with an associate professorship at the VU University Amsterdam (Sociology), and at the Radboud University Nijmegen (Political Science).

 A fourth chair was established in 2015.
 Marcel van Assen was appointed as Professor of Mathematical Sociology at Utrecht University.
 Marcel van Assen defended his thesis ‘Essays on actor perspectives in exchange networks and social dilemmas’ in 2001 at the University of Groningen.
+In Spring 2020 this chair was prolonged with another 5 years, until May 2025.

 Annual report (in Dutch)